Juilliard fires professor after independent investigation finds credible evidence of misconduct

 During the time the allegations were brought up, the investigation concluded “some students, especially women, experienced an environment in the department that did not live up to the school’s values and expectations.”

-Beaser’s attorney said the university did not indicate any credible evidence of sexual harassment.

 “The relationship referred to in Juilliard’s announcement happened 30 years ago and was well known to the school for many years.
-It was the subject of prior investigations,” Schoenstein said.
+It was the subject of prior investigations,” Beaser’s attorney, Richard C. Schoenstein.
 “Dr. Beaser denies any allegation that he misrepresented facts.
 Moreover, he participated in this investigation (and the past investigations) fully and voluntarily.
 The other allegations suggested by the school are both unspecific and unattributed.”

 The independent review also found credible evidence former composition professor and Pulitzer- and Grammy-winning composer Christopher Rouse made sexual advances and comments toward students, but the allegations could not be fully investigated because Rouse died in 2019, the memo said.